 10. Adam Golfer: A House Without a Roof

 The complicated histories of founding the state of Israel and the subsequent violence and displacement of Palestinians as a result of military occupation serve as the subject for this debut book from photographer Adam Golfer.
 A House Without a Roof draws on his own personal past and familial connections to the place to form an interesting, first person perspective while foregoing any conclusion about its troubled present.
 This is not easily reducible or categorisable work and Golfer deftly blends Internet-sourced imagery, archival material and extensive use of text with his photographs of the ongoing conflict, as seen at ground level.
 At least, it transmits the disorienting sense of an outsider locating oneself within a historic ‘home’, constructed through both real and imagined narratives. ♦

-Tim Clark is the Editor in Chief and Director at 1000 Words Photography Magazine.
-Previously the Associate Curator at Media Space at the Science Museum in London, exhibitions he worked on included Julia Margaret Cameron: Influence and Intimacy and Gathered Leaves: Photographs by Alec Soth, a major, mid-career touring retrospective named as The Guardian’s Photography Exhibition of 2015.
-Clark has written extensively on photography for numerous magazines, books and exhibition catalogues, including the Archive of Modern Conflict’s AMC Journal 10 and Photography Never Dies as part of the European Capital of Culture Wroclaw 2016.
-He is also a visiting lecturer at NABA, Nuova Accademia di Belle Arti Milano.
+Tim Clark is a curator and Editor in Chief at 1000 Words Photography Magazine.
+Previously Associate Curator at Media Space, The Science Museum London, exhibitions he worked on included Gathered Leaves: Photographs by Alec Soth (2015), a major, mid-career touring retrospective.
+He has also organised exhibitions independently, most recently Peter Watkins: The Unforgetting at Webber Gallery (2017) and Rebecoming at Flowers Gallery (2014).
+Together with Greg Hobson he is preparing Photo Oxford 2017, featuring numerous solo exhibitions with artists such as Edgar Martins, Mariken Wessels, The Russian Criminal Tattoo Archive and Martin Parr.
+He has written extensively on photography for various magazines, books and exhibition catalogues.
+Clark is also a visiting lecturer at NABA, Nuova Accademia di Belle Arti Milano.